achutha25/event_manager/readme.md

 I discovered that the test fixtures contained field name inconsistencies, using keys like "username" and "full_name" while the User model expected "nickname", "first_name", and "last_name".
 I updated the fixture definitions to reflect the correct field names, ensuring that the test data aligns with the model schema.
 I also noticed that a fixture was supplying an invalid UUID string ("unique-id-string") and replaced it with a properly formatted UUID string.
 I ensured that each user-related fixture (locked, verified, unverified, admin, and manager) is consistent with the database model and test expectations.
 I maintained the setup and teardown mechanisms for a clean database state for each test.
 I refined the common test data fixtures to provide clarity and accurate values.
 I verified that these changes resolved validation errors and improved test reliability.
 Overall, these modifications streamlined the test configuration and ensured consistency across the application and its tests.

+## Project images deployed to DockerHub

 ![Project image deployed to dockerhub](images/img1.png)

 ![image 2](images/img2.png)

 ![image 3](images/img3.png)

+## Challenges faced and Learning from the assignment

+In this assignment, I encountered issues with missing token fixtures, which caused test failures for endpoints that required admin, manager, or regular user tokens.
+The absence of these fixtures meant that many tests could not simulate authenticated requests properly.
+I resolved this by defining dummy token fixtures in the test configuration, ensuring that all security-dependent tests had the necessary tokens.
+Additionally, I discovered a duplicate /login/ endpoint that created ambiguous routing behavior and removed the redundant endpoint to streamline the authentication process.
+These changes contributed significantly to the overall stability of the API tests and improved our continuous integration process.

+Another set of challenges arose from inconsistencies in user model field naming and invalid UUID formats in test data, which led to validation errors.
+The use of keys like "username" and "full_name" in fixtures did not match the User model's expected "nickname", "first_name", and "last_name" fields.
+I updated the fixture definitions to align with the model, and replaced invalid UUID strings with properly formatted ones (e.g., "123e4567-e89b-12d3-a456-426614174000").
+Moreover, I addressed SMTP connection issues in our email service by ensuring configurations were correctly passed, and by handling exceptions gracefully during email dispatch.
+Overall, these refinements enhanced the consistency, reliability, and clarity of both our tests and application code.